-Stranger #2: The Angry Man
+Cue Stranger #2: The Angry Man

 On the morning of my second day “teaching” budgeting somewhere in Pennsylvania, an attendee stood and loudly proclaimed that I was the WORST presenter he had ever heard or seen, that I knew nothing about the topic (I had just said something backwards because I was so nervous), and that he was going to demand his money back!
 He then stalked out to stunned silence.

-I called the company, told my “manager” I would finish out the two-week assignment, but never again.
+After the seminar was over, I called the company, told my “manager” I would finish out the two-week assignment, but never again.
 I refused to teach budgeting, and I was sure I would be let go.
 But, surprise!
 The company actually agreed to let me learn other topics (my guardian angel was working overtime that week!).

 They offered me grammar (another topic no one else wanted), and that proved to be the right topic – eventually.

-Stranger #3: The English Teacher
+Cue Stranger #3: My Savior, The English Teacher

 While I was more interested in learning to teach grammar than budgeting, I wasn’t very good at it either, not at first.
 Few of us are brilliant in the early days, right?
 As they say, you don’t know what you don’t know – until you do.